 by Hannah Tudor

-In this fireside chat Hannah Tudor, Head Teacher of St Mary of Charity Primary School, and author of NAHT Discovery Education Pathway, will discuss with Andrew Hammond how to lead schools following the Covid-19 closures.
+In this fireside chat Hannah Tudor, Head Teacher of St Mary of Charity Primary School, and author of NAHT Discovery Education Pathway, discusses with Andrew Hammond how to lead schools following the Covid-19 closures.

 Read all about what is going to be covered in our ‘Unprecedented leadership in unprecedented times’ webinar.